Netcracker/qubership-opensearch/documentation/installation-guide/amazon/README.md

      }
      ```

-   * Click `Send` button.
-If all necessary grants provided, you get next response:
+   * Click **Send**.
+If all necessary grants are provided, you get the following response:

      ```yaml
      {